khalidoukoujane/image-search-app/README.md

 # Unsplash Image Search

-Unsplash Image Search is a simple web application that allows you to search for beautiful and high-quality images on [Unsplash](https://unsplash.com/).
-With its user-friendly interface, you can easily find images.
+  This is my first project after completing the React course.
+Responsive image search application that fetches data from the Unsplash API to search for images and display them in a grid format

 ## Features